Buttermilk Biscuits

 Ingredient Substitutions

-Self rising flour.
-If you don’t have self rising flour you can easily make your own at home using all purpose flour, baking powder and salt.
-Mix together 1 cup flour, 1 ½ tsp baking powder and ¼ tsp salt.
+Self-rising flour.
+If you don’t have self-rising flour you can easily make your own at home using all-purpose flour, baking powder, and salt.
+Sift together 1 cup flour, 1½ teaspoon baking powder, and ¼ teaspoon salt.
+Use this mixture as an equal replacement for self-rising flour.

 storing info